djeada/Linux-Notes/notes/containers_and_docker.md

 ubuntu       22.04         3b418d7b466a   3 weeks ago    77.8MB
 ```

-The `alpine` variant is worth noting—Alpine-based images are dramatically smaller because they use musl libc and BusyBox instead of the full GNU toolchain.
+The `alpine` variant is worth noting, Alpine-based images are dramatically smaller because they use musl libc and BusyBox instead of the full GNU toolchain.

 #### Removing Images